SwissDataScienceCenter/renku/docs/how-to-guides/own_machine/clone-renku-project.rst

     .. code-block:: console

-        $ renku login renkulab.io
+        $ renku login --git renkulab.io

-    This will open RenkuLab in a browser window, where you can enter your credentials.
+    This will open RenkuLab in a browser window, if possible, where you can enter your credentials.
+    If it is not possible to open a browser (e.g. because you are logged in to a remote server) you can copy/paste the URL it displays to complete the login.
     Then, the local Renku CLI receives and stores a secure token that will be used for future authentications.

     **Clone your Renku Project**